elaldogs/tropicalsandpiles/README.md

 # Tropical Sandpiles
 Simulations of tropical sandpiles and tropical curves.
  - parallelsandpile outputs a file called grid.dat which contains a representation of the final state of the sandpile.
-It requires MPI to be compiled and run it.
+ It requires MPI to be compiled and to run it.
  - visualizegrid reads grid.dat and displays the final state of the sandpile.